xero/pgp-suffix-finder/README.md

 Brute force PGP key ID suffixes of arbitrary length.

+`this is a mirror of a cool tool by a friend of mine who has vanished from the internet i dont want to lose`

 ## Warning!

 This tool can brute force any (short) PGP key suffix, use it for good; e.g.